vsmile-dev/vsmile-hardware-docs/ppu.md

 The V-Smile PPU provides three layers of graphics: Two background planes and one sprite layer.

+Currently this information is sourced from unununium and mame.
+Some features may be exclusive to newer chipsets and not be available on V-Smile.

 ## Register Layout

 | Offset | Name |